revoltchat/legal/Terms of Service.md

 ## 3. Community Guidelines

-Our current community guidelines can be found at [Acceptable Usage Policy](https://revolt.chat/aup).
+Our current community guidelines can be found here: https://revolt.chat/aup

 ## 4. Content

 Our Service allows you to post, link, store, share and otherwise make available certain information, text, graphics, videos, or other material ("Content").
 You are therefore responsible for the content that you post or share through our service.
-The type of content that is allowed or disallowed on our platform is available on our [Acceptable Usage Policy](https://revolt.chat/aup).
+The type of content that is allowed or disallowed on our platform is available in our Community Guidelines.

 ## 5. Other linked websites